KwangminNam/apollo-flavor/README.md

-  useQuery, // Still available if needed useMutation, // Still available if needed SuspenseQuery, // New declarative component
-  Mutation // New declarative component
+  useQuery, // Still available if needed useMutation, // Still available if needed SuspenseQuery, // New declarative component Mutation, // New declarative component useSuspenseQueries, // New parallel suspense queries useQueries // New parallel queries
 } from 'declare-apollo';
 ```